 Operation Zero, launched at COP26, is an industry coalition working together to accelerate the decarbonisation of the operations and maintenance vessels in the North Sea offshore wind sector, with a view to making zero-emission operations and maintenance vessels a reality in the region by 2025.

-The initiative is convening a coalition of 28 founding members from across the offshore wind supply chain from the UK, Germany, Sweden, Denmark, the Netherlands and Belgium, including industry majors Siemens Gamesa, Orsted, RWE, Vattenfall, ScottishPower Renewables, Equinor, ABP, Lloyds Register, Bibby Marine, North Star Renewables and the ORE Catapult.
+28 founding members signed the declaration from across the offshore wind supply chain from the UK, Germany, Sweden, Denmark, the Netherlands and Belgium, including industry majors Siemens Gamesa, Orsted, RWE, Vattenfall, ScottishPower Renewables, Equinor, ABP, Lloyds Register, Bibby Marine, North Star Renewables and the ORE Catapult.

 In signing the declaration, members pledge to:

 Since the signing the Offshore Renewable Energy Catapult and the Department for Transport have been working with industry partners to put together an implementation plan to ensure that the goals of Operation Zero can be met through close dialogue between government and industry and targeted programmes to address specific challenges.